 If you’re going to try out tea tree oil, clean the infected area first and then apply the oil directly to the toenail using a cotton swab.
 Allow to soak into skin and nail for approximately 10 minutes and then wash off.
 Repeat as necessary.

-Other essential oils such as lavender oil have been reported to be used in a similar fashion.
+Other essential oils such as lavender oil have been reported to be used similarly.

 Patients have said mentholated ointments like Vicks VapoRub can help treat toenail fungus.
 This could potentially be because these ointments contain eucalyptus oil, menthol, and camphor — all of which have antifungal properties.

-You can try any of these natural remedies at home; however, it is worth remembering that a doctor would prescribe a clinically proven medication to successfully treat toenail fungus.
+Toenail fungus home remedies can be effective at tackling infections.
+However, it is worth remembering that a doctor would prescribe a clinically proven medication to successfully treat toenail fungus.

 If your infection doesn’t improve or appears to get worse, you should stop using these treatments and contact your doctor for advice.